Age-friendly Communities Grant

 - providing non-medical support at home or in the community

 - helping improve digital skills

 Funding is available for up to $25,000 per initiative.

-Most smaller-scale community projects receive a maximum contribution of up to $10,000 per initiative.
+Most small-scale community projects receive a maximum contribution of up to $10,000 per initiative.

-To apply for a grant, you must be a:
+To apply for a grant, you must be one of the following:

-- registered non-profit organization, registered charity, or registered association based in Nova Scotia
+- registered charity or a registered association based in Nova Scotia

 Partnerships with local government and between 2 or more organizations are encouraged.

 - 2022-2023 Age Friendly Community Grant Program Recipients (PDF)